JohnAD/mongopool/docs/mongopool-ref.rst

     https://docs.mongodb.com/manual/reference/method/db.collection.updateMany/
     for more details.

+    collection
-    'collection' is the name of the collection to update 'filter' is a query limiting which documents should be updated 'update' is a BSON description of what changes to make.
+      the name of the collection to update filter
+      a query limiting which documents should be updated update
+      a BSON description of what changes to make.

     Returns the count of documents given the update.